nevanscott/uxui0120/_lessons/ia-methods.md

 - Describe the purpose of task analysis
 - Decompose larger tasks into smaller tasks
 - Identify tasks to observe for a given project
-- Identify what belongs in a use case and what doesn’t
-- Write a simple use case for a task
-- Differentiate a use case from a user flow
 - Define a scenario
 - Explain how a scenario is helpful for conducting usability testing